 Not that long ago it was commonplace to simply jump on a bike and go, no matter what you were wearing.
 Nowadays, it is common sense to wear safety gear, and other dedicated cycling gear, and especially a helmet.
 Falling from a bike can involve hitting your head on a hard surface.
 This can result in serious injury.

 It’s not worth the risk, so buy a helmet.
 Also, keep your eye on other traffic when on a bike, as it can be dangerous out there on the road.
-Cycling shorts, and other specialised gear, are designed to be comfortable and practical, so they also play a part in safe cycling.
+Cycling shorts, and other specialized gear, are designed to be comfortable and practical, so they also play a part in safe cycling.
 Let’s talk about women’s cycling shorts, and how to choose the right pair.

 Choose for Comfort